Most players do not have a study problem. They have a selection problem.

 - are realistic for you to fix soon

-Step 3: Turn weaknesses into categories
+Step 3: Turn Weaknesses Into Categories

 A good study plan is not "study chess more."